-The Designated Safeguarding Lead (DSL) is responsible for matters relating to child protection and welfare.
-The School acknowledges that whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the designated safeguarding lead; this lead responsibility should not be delegated.
-The School will ensure that the Designated Safeguarding Lead is given the time, funding, training, resources and support to enable them to support other staff on safeguarding matters, to contribute to strategy discussions and/or interagency meetings and to contribute to the assessment of children.
+The DSL is responsible for matters relating to child protection and welfare.
+The School acknowledges that whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL; this lead responsibility should not be delegated.
+The School will ensure that the DSL is given the time, funding, training, resources and support to enable them to support other staff on safeguarding matters, to contribute to strategy discussions and/or inter-agency meetings and to contribute to the assessment of children.

-Parents are welcome to approach the Designated Safeguarding Lead if they have any concerns about the welfare of any children in the School, whether these concerns relate to their own child or any other.
+Parents are welcome to approach the DSL if they have any concerns about the welfare of any children in the School, whether these concerns relate to their own child or any other.
 If preferred, parents may discuss concerns in private with the child's Housemaster who will notify the Designated Safeguarding Lead in accordance with these procedures.
 A separate job description for the role of DSL is available on StoweNet.

-In accordance with Annex B of Keeping Children Safe in Education (2016), the main responsibilities of the Designated Safeguarding Lead are:
+In accordance with Annex B of Keeping Children Safe in Education (2016), the main responsibilities of the DSL are: